Competition Policy and the Great Depression: Lessons Learned and a New Way Forward

 This paper ends by sketching various lessons from the New Deal experience and advocating a return to the pre-Depression commitment to free-market competition.
 Antitrust regulation of private markets cannot ensure free competition if states and the national government can impose price and output restrictions that would be felonies if imposed by private parties.
 Restoration of free competition as the national norm requires a new symbiosis, whereby state and federal efforts to displace market outcomes are tested by the same skepticism as similar efforts by private parties.
 Antitrust experts can assist in developing this new symbiosis by devoting more intellectual energy to expanding the domain of antitrust by, for instance, advocating the elimination of various exemptions, particularly Parker’s state action exemption that currently shelters state-created cartels from the Sherman Act.

-Keywords: Competition Policy, Great Depression, Sherman Act, Liberty of Contract, Dormant Commerce Clause, National Industrial Recovery Act, National Labor Relations Act, Nebbia v.
+Keywords: Competition Policy, Great Depression, Sherman Act, Liberty of Contract, Macroeconomics, Dormant Commerce Clause, National Industrial Recovery Act, National Labor Relations Act, Nebbia v.
 New York, Parker v.
 Brown

 JEL Classification: B22, D62, J51, J38, K21, K31, L16, L40, L43